 Things to know before starting a pallet flipping business

-Before we dive into how to find and flip liquidation pallets, there are a few things you should know:
+Before we dive into how to find and flip liquidation pallets in 2022, there are a few things you should know:

 You need to understand the risks involved in pallet flipping.
 As with any business venture, there is always the potential for loss.